KingLeoric123/Combined-Model-for-Electricity-Prediction/README.md

 **How to Use The Code:**

-Step 1: Find row datasets
+Step 1: Find raw datasets

-You can find the row datasets in this link: https://github.com/zhouhaoyi/ETDataset If you don't want to search the link.
-The row datasets is entirely downloaded in the fold: 'Datasets-Row datasets'
+You can find the raw datasets in this link: https://github.com/zhouhaoyi/ETDataset If you don't want to search the link.
+The raw datasets is entirely downloaded in the fold: 'Datasets-Row datasets'（Spell mistake）

 Step 2: Find the code